 Much weight has historically been attached to the Chapter 11 regime in the US permitting ‘debtor-in-possession’ financing, which allows a company in difficulty to raise additional liquidity from its creditors which may be secured on a super-senior basis.

-The Act provides that during a moratorium, the debtor company can obtain new money funding, with the monitor having to approve the grant of new security.
+The Corporate Insolvency and Governance Act provides that during a moratorium, the debtor company can obtain new money funding, with the monitor having to approve the grant of new security.
 This has been broadly viewed in the market as opening the door to rescue finance for eligible companies but not going as far as introducing a full US-style DIP regime.
 The government has however indicated that some form of follow-on DIP financing legislation may be forthcoming.
 It remains to be seen how long it will take for such legislation to be implemented.

 A significant aspect of the moratorium is the ability of stakeholders to challenge management of the company by the directors.
 A creditor or member can apply to court for an order on the grounds that, during the moratorium, the company’s affairs and property have been managed in a manner that has unfairly harmed the interests of the company’s creditors or members or a proposed act would unfairly harm their interests.
 Such an application can be made during or after the moratorium, which raises the possibility of post-moratorium claims.
 This puts an additional duty on the directors managing the company and contrasts with an administration process where the onus falls upon the administrators because they are managing day-to-day company affairs.

 As a step before a formal insolvency procedure, businesses might be persuaded to use the new moratorium as it facilitates ‘debtor in possession’, where the company directors remain in control thereby overcoming one of the difficulties with a classic administration.
 But the new moratorium still requires an insolvency practitioner to be satisfied that, on the facts at the time, it is likely that the moratorium will result in the rescue of the company as a going concern.